kgish/viriciti-assignment-export/README.md

 ### MongoDB

-For exploring the data the [MongoDB Compass](https://www.mongodb.com/products/compass) GUI is used.
+For exploring the data, the [MongoDB Compass](https://www.mongodb.com/products/compass) GUI is used.

 In the `docker-compose.yaml` file:
 ```